NixOS/nixpkgs/doc/languages-frameworks/rust.md

 fake checksum into the expression and building the package once.
 The correct checksum can be then take from the failed build.

-To install creates with nix there is also an experimental project called [nixcrates](https://github.com/fractalide/nixcrates).
+To install crates with nix there is also an experimental project called [nixcrates](https://github.com/fractalide/nixcrates).

 ## Using the Rust nightlies overlay